SDBX2023/BigUInt-Metal-GPU/README.md

 # Current Goals
  - Find other people willing to help out, just a little bit.
+ - *Ideally other people with an array of different hardware!*
  - Rank each of the following resources (below) from 0 to 100 (inclusive, so 101 all up possible scores)
  - Rank each Resource (below) as Beginner, Intermediate, Advanced, Technical, Informational, 'Gaming Oriented', etc.
  - How Important is each resource to the project?
 [Matrix]